shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 $data = $elasticResult['aggregations']['agg_sales'];
 ```

-The next step is to generate a `RangeFacetResult` to display a range slider in the store front, which allows customers to filter by conditions:
+The next step is to generate a `RangeFacetResult` to display a range slider in the storefront, which allows customers to filter by conditions:

 ```php
 $facetResult = new RangeFacetResult(